eclipse-platform/eclipse.platform.releng.aggregator/README.md

 To clone it, it is recommended to use one of the URLs found on the following website: https://github.com/eclipse-platform/eclipse.platform.releng.aggregator

-An anonymous clone can be done via the following command:
+An anonymous clone can be done via the following commands:

 ```
 git clone https://github.com/eclipse-platform/eclipse.platform.releng.aggregator.git
+git submodule update --init --recursive
 ```

+The latter command will clone all submodules.

 How to build the Eclipse SDK
 ----------------------------